jacquimik/Project2/README.md

 Sydney Sister
 =========

+Project 2 WDI6

-This is Project 2 for WDI6.
+This is an e-commerce web app for women's fashion.

 Gems
 --------------